 We’re following the model set by James Randi’s One Million Dollar Paranormal Challenge.
 James Randi (1928-2020) did the world a great service when he offered to pay anyone who could demonstrate paranormal powers in a lab setting.
 In doing so, he dramatically simplified public discourse on the subject.
 Previously, people were forced to debate each paranormal claim separately, and once one was shown fraudulent, another one would quickly replace it.
 Thanks to his challenge, people could quickly determine that all such claims are false, since for each paranormal claim, it is near certain there is at least one claimant who would like a million dollars, and thus the lack of applicants indicates they know the claim is false.

-More importantly, when interested onlookers see that one side is willing to take a risk while the other is not, they have a very strong tool to determine which side is more confident that the evidence backs their claims, and is, therefore, more likely to be correct.
+In the wake of James Randi’s passing in 2020, Rootclaim is launching its own challenge, betting $100,000 on the accuracy of our analyses.
+When interested onlookers see that one side is willing to take a risk while the other is not, they have a very strong tool to determine which side is more confident that the evidence backs their claims, and is, therefore, more likely to be correct.
 Furthermore, a public betting challenge implies much stronger confidence in a claim than a standard bet between two people.
 In a personal bet, each side only claims to understand the issue better than the other.
 In contrast, in a public offer, the challenger is claiming that there is not one person in the world who has a better understanding of the issue and holds the opposing opinion.

 When you see a reliable public betting challenge with real stakes, you can be very confident the claim is true at a probability that is significantly above 50% (assuming 1:1 odds are being offered).

 The following Rootclaim conclusions are currently available for the challenge.
 Want to debate some of our other findings?
 Let us know at [email protected], and we’ll consider it.

 An IDF shooter shot Shireen, not due to crossfire.